Family Connections Program

 The Family Connections Program administers the Cribs for Kids Program to the Canoe Creek, Soda Creek and Williams Lake Band in collaboration with the Prenatal and Postnatal Program.
 This program encourages our prenatal and postnatal families to access our Cribs for Kids Program.
 In order to be eligible, the families need to:

-• Enrol in the Family Connections Program until baby is one years of age
+• Enroll in the Family Connections Program until baby is one years of age

 • Be referred or self-refer before baby is 3 months of age